Create the data service

 Enable access to the data service.

-NorthwindServiceas the name of the project.
+NorthwindServiceas the name of the project and then select OK.

 (Optional) Specify a specific port number for your Web application.
 Note: the port number

 12345is used in this series of quickstart topics.

 In Solution Explorer, right-click on the ASP.NET project that you just created, and then choose Properties.

 Select the Web tab, and set the value of the Specific port text box to

 In Solution Explorer, right-click the name of the ASP.NET project, and then click Add > New Item.